ACT / SRO / Community Policing

 Overview

-In May of 2015, the police department unveiled a Problem Oriented Policing Anti-Crime Team.
-The team was made up of Detective Jesse Winters and Detective Nicholas Precourt.
-The team targets various types of repeats calls for service in order to come up with non-traditional solutions for these quality-of-life incidents.
-The team is tasked with the responsibility of conducting narcotic investigations, anti-gang operations, gathering intelligence information, apprehending fugitives, and conducting operations in any problem areas of the community.
-The team focuses primarily on the most violent criminals in our community and the neighborhoods affected most by violent crime.
+Since May of 2015, the police department has had a Problem Oriented Policing Anti-Crime Team.
+This team came under the direction of the Detective Division.
+The team targets various types of repeated calls for service in order to come up with non-traditional solutions for these quality-of-life incidents and provide necessary resources to those in need.
+The team relentlessly conducts proactive follow ups on many areas of community concern.
+The team has expanded to several officers being assigned on a part time rotating basis.
+This allows for more knowledge of community issues and better communicative response.
 The Anti-Crime Team primarily serves as a support unit to the Patrol Division and Detective Division, and works with the School Resource Officer when needed.
 The Anti-Crime Team is an added resource for those units in need of additional manpower.
+Patrol Officer Christopher McCarthy has taken on the responsibility of being the team leader.
+The team also included Patrol Officer Bradford Wry, Keith Kennedy and Ashley Cibotti.

 The Anti-Crime Team also works with outside agencies such as neighboring POP teams, probation, parole and others.
 The Team not only works closely with Law Enforcement agencies but also communicates and collaborates with the community and neighborhood groups.
 The Anti-Crime Team is an added resource for both the department and the community at large.